openmediavault/openmediavault-docs/installation/on_debian.rst

     omv-salt deploy run systemd-networkd

-Or alternatively use `omv-firstaid` to do the initial network configuration.
+Or alternatively use :command:`omv-firstaid` to do the initial network configuration.

 .. note::
     The IP address may change during the redeployment of the network configuration, therefore